Ver2X/mclang/README.md

 ### Step 25: Support [] operator

-it is a pot operator, just change parser
+it is a post operator, just change parser

 ```c++
 // unary   = ("+" | "-" | "&" | "*")? unary